 Some also reportedly expressed their skepticism regarding one of the experts testifying on Tammy Lynn Sytch’s behalf, who cited pro wrestling and “blows to the head” as factors influencing her behavior.
 They found this argument disingenuous, pointing out that Sytch rarely, if ever, wrestled in her career.
 Most of her appearances were in SMW, where she played a managerial role and a gimmick character, never being presented as a credible wrestler.
 However, it’s worth noting that Sytch did occasionally take bumps during matches in which she was managing.

-Tammy Lynn Sytch had chance to speak during her sentencing hearing.
+Tammy Lynn Sytch had a chance to speak during her sentencing hearing.
 They kept repeating the phrase that she is “more than the worst thing she’s ever done.”
 Her attorney pleaded for the judge to find a mix between incarceration and mental health rehabilitation.
 They did not want the full 25-year sentence, with six months of probation after that, but the prosecution pushed for the full incarceration period.

 We will have to see if there are any updates, or appeals, but there is a very slim likelihood that Tammy Lynn Sytch will have any sunny days ahead of her.